 For the most part, the paperwork is pretty straightforward and is designed to help your item arrive at its destination swiftly and directly.
 It is important you give accurate descriptions if you wish to avoid delays

 Bulk shipping is the transportation of goods around the world in large quantities.
-So, if you are looking at sending more than a few items at a time you will be looking at bulk shipping.
+So, if you are looking at sending more than a few items at a time for your apartment in Singapore, you will be looking at bulk shipping.

 However, the word bulk is normally associated with cargo; the shipping of huge quantities of items such as sand, grains, or steel that cannot be packed individually.